 [Section 175K inserted by No. 75 of 1992 s.
 4.]

 175L.
-Death or resignation of appointed agent of candidate or group
+Agent of candidate or group, notice of death or resignation of to be given

 If an agent appointed by a candidate or group under section 175C(1) or 175D(1) dies or resigns, the candidate or a person included in the group, as the case requires, shall without delay give to the Electoral Commissioner notice, in an approved form, of the death or resignation.